CITY of hemet municipal elections:

 Individuals who intend to run for office must file certain Fair Political Practice Commission (FPPC) forms with the City Clerk’s Office before soliciting campaign contributions or making campaign expenditures.
 In order for a candidate’s name to appear on the ballot, the candidate must obtain a candidate materials binder from the City Clerk’s Office, and submit all required nomination paperwork; including a petition signed by other city voters within the candidate’s district unless office is at-large, during a specified nomination period.
 Other filing requirements include FPPC forms disclosing certain economic interests and information about campaign contributions and expenditures.

-The official nominating (filing) period opens in mid February and closes in March.
-The nominating period will be extended by five days if an eligible incumbent for the office has announce they will decline to file.
-Nomination period dates will be released once available.
+The official nominating (filing) period opens in mid July and closes in August of election years.
+The nominating period will be extended by five days if an eligible incumbent for the office has announced they will decline to file.
+The nomination period for the November 3, 2020 Elections is from July 13 - August 7, 2020.

 All candidates must file with the City Clerk a Form 501 (Candidate Intention Statement) before soliciting/receiving contributions.
 Below is a list of forms with explanations of who must file the form.
 If you have any questions about your obligations under the Fair Political Reform Act, you can always request advice from the FPPC.